-On a daily basis, Saratoga offers what few racing meets do: a big crowd every day.
-Arguably the most popular racing meet in the country, Saratoga attracts the casual fan and the serious gambler, families and crowds of friends out for a day of socializing and gambling.
+Day after day, week after week Saratoga attracts what few racing meets do: a big crowd every day.
+Arguably the most popular racing meet in the country, Saratoga appeals the casual fan and the serious gambler, to families and crowds of friends out for a day of socializing and gambling.

 Though little of Saratoga remains from that first 1864 season at the intersection of East and Union Avenues, visitors to the track will see and sit in the 1892 grandstand and walk among buildings more than 100 years old.
 The grandstand and clubhouse, the most recent addition to which was constructed in 1965, are open air and lack air-conditioning, a boon on a perfect Adirondack afternoon, a curse on the steamy days for which Saratoga is famous.

-Though no shortage of people get dressed up to “go racing” at Saratoga, the vibe is a decidedly casual one; shorts are as ubiquitous as heels, and the Old Spa welcomes both the scions of racing families and the rookies who aren’t sure where the finish line is.
+Though no shortage of people get dressed up to “go racing” at Saratoga, the vibe is decidedly casual; shorts are as ubiquitous as heels, and the Old Spa welcomes both the scions of racing families and the rookies who aren’t sure where the finish line is.

 For turf horses, Saratoga offers the Grade 1 Diana for older fillies and mares and the Grade 1 Sword Dancer for older males, among other graded stakes options.

-Each Thursday features at least one steeplechase, run as the first race on the card; in 2012, two jump races will be run on three Thursdays.
-The Grade 1 New York Turf Writers’ Cup will be run on August 22 at 2 3/8 miles.
+Steeplechase races are run as the first race on the card on Wednesday and Thursdays, ahead of the usual 1:00 pm post time.
+The Grade 1 New York Turf Writers’ Cup will be run on August 21at 2 3/8 miles.

 Already a summer destination for the well-heeled, Saratoga was known for its architecture and spas: the mineral springs on which the town sits were reputed to have salubrious qualities, and visitors came in herds every summer, to indulge in the baths, to take the waters, and to socialize.

 John Morrissey, the child of Irish immigrants, grew up in Troy, New York, not far from Saratoga.
-A thug, a gambler, a prize fighter, he opened casinos in New York City before setting his sights back upstate, establishing a casino (still standing, though now a museum and event hall) in downtown Saratoga’s Congress Park.
+A thug, a gambler, a prize fighter, he opened casinos in New York City before setting his sights back upstate, establishing a casino (still standing, though no longer a casino) in downtown Saratoga’s Congress Park.
 Knowing a good opportunity when he saw one, Morrissey guessed rightly that wealthy summer Saratogians would welcome enthusiastically the chance to bring their horses here for bragging rights and a little gambling.

 Coordinating with New York businessmen William Travers, Cornelius Vanderbilt, and Leonard Jerome, among others, Morrissey staged the first meeting from August 3 to August 8, 1863, on the grounds of what is now the Oklahoma training facility, on the old trotting track.
 It was such a success that a group of businessmen and horsemen came together to purchase the land across Union Avenue, and with few exceptions, Thoroughbreds have come to Saratoga every summer since.